 - Captures a small amount of rear sound for added depth to your sound

-Typically found on microphones specifically designed for drums or vocals.
+Supercardioid patterns are typically found in microphones specifically designed for drums or vocals.

 - Shure Beta 57A Dynamic Microphone